 Welcome!

-I am a Visiting Assistant Professor at Haverford College and previously a Research Economist at the U.S. Treasury Office of Financial Research.
+I will be an Assistant Professor of Economics at Villanova University starting this fall.
+I am currently a Visiting Assistant Professor at Haverford College and previously a Research Economist at the U.S. Treasury Office of Financial Research.

 I earned a joint PhD in Economics and Finance from the University of Wisconsin-Madison.
 Prior to graduate school, I worked as a Research Analyst at the Federal Reserve Bank of New York and received a B.S. in Economics from the Wharton School at the University of Pennsylvania.